csaq5507/UIBK-703602-Compiler-Construction/assignment_2.md

 `int a` results in a new entry stating that a variable of name `a` and type `int` has been declared.
 Subsequent uses of `a` (eg `a = 1`), should be linked to this entry.

-If the lookup fails for the current scope, a lookup in the parent scope is issues.
+If the lookup fails for the current scope, a lookup in the parent scope is issued.
 This happens recursively until the entry is found.
 If no entry exists, you just found an undeclared variable and should report an error.